 I actually think this recipe might outdo these Andes mint cupcakes!
 It's a close call.

-I topped them with browned butter frosting which turned out to be the perfect complement to these sweet, delicate cupcakes.
+I topped them with Dr Pepper infused frosting which turned out to be the perfect complement to these sweet, delicate cupcakes.
 And the color mimics the fizz on top of a freshly poured glass of soda.